Climate change in Austria: Energy consumption

-Increased energy demand in transportation and construction have contributed to emission growth in the last years.
-28% of Austria's energy comes from renewables, making Austria a top player in the field, with biofuels and hydropower being the most important renewable energy sources in Austria.
+As of 2020, increased energy demand in transportation and construction have contributed to emission growth in the years before.
+28% of Austria's energy came from renewables, making Austria a top player in the field, with biofuels and hydropower being the most important renewable energy sources in Austria.
 Nuclear energy is not present in Austria, due to it being banned in the Austrian Constitution.
 In accordance with its goal to be carbon neutral in 2040, Austria is working to be completely dependent on renewable energy sources by 2030 – in 2018 this share had already been 77%.
 Austria closed its last coal power plant in 2020 and targets ending coal and oil-fired heating by 2035.

-Measures contained in Austria's National Energy and Climate Plan to achieve the energy targets include an end of oil and coal heating in buildings, a prohibition of heating new buildings with natural gas, a large increase in the target for photovoltaic installations and extending carbon pricing to more sectors.
+Measures contained in Austria's 'National Energy and Climate Plan' to achieve the energy targets include an end of oil and coal heating in buildings, a prohibition of heating new buildings with natural gas, a large increase in the target for photovoltaic installations and extending carbon pricing to more sectors.

 Transportation

-Making up 30% of emissions in 2019, the transportation sector is Austria's largest contributing sector to climate change.
-Since 1990, emissions in the transportation sector have increased by 52% and there has been no significant reduction in pollution since 2005.
+Making up 30% of emissions in 2019, the transportation sector then was Austria's largest contributing sector to global warming.
+Since 1990, emissions in the transportation sector have increased by 52% and there has been no significant reduction in CO2 emission since 2005.

 The largest amount of emissions is connected to road traffic and specifically passenger cars.
-Fuel export is an issue as well, as due to the relatively low prices compared to neighbouring countries, people cross the borders to refuel their cars in Austria.
-This contributed to 25% of emissions in the transportation sector in 2020.

 With October 26, 2021, the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology introduced the so-called climate ticket.
 Purchasing this ticket allows using all means of public transport in the whole country for one year.